boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 Input:
 - `user_id`, A (globally unique) user identifier.
-    - TODO: What is the length of this user identifier?
+    - [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/42): What is the length of this user identifier?
 Is this a global default?

 Output:
-- `key_id`: TODO
+- `key_id`: [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/42): Define properties of this ID.

 Protocol:
 1. The client: